karptonite/geekcache/README.md

 Memoization allows you to tell the cache item to store the value retrieved in a local in-memory cache rather than going to the caching service for every lookup.
 Ths can be useful if you have a cache item that may be looked up many times on a given pageload.
-Memoization lasts only as long a a PHP process.
+Memoization lasts only as long as a PHP process.

 ```php
 <?php